RoosterQMonee/VR-AI/README.md

 Update:

-if you have any idea how to make controllable vr devices, please let me know, ive been struggling for 2 months now
+if you have any idea how to make controllable vr devices, please let me know, ive been struggling for almost a year now

 About
 ---